FailAcademy/learning/wdp-vancouver/_projects/project-07.md

 It is important that you **attend class everyday** during the final project lab time.

-More details will be supplied regarding your assigned community partners and teammates in early March.

-All Community Projects are **due on June 30th**.
-You will showcase your completed work with your team in a project demo to your classmates and instructors on that day.
+All Community Projects are **due on September 23rd**.
+You will showcase your completed work with your team in a project demo to your community partner and instructors on that day.

-When you're ready to submit your project, **please email a link to your GitHub repository containing your project** and **a link to the production version of your project** (if applicable) to [mandi@redacademy.com](mailto:mandi@redacademy.com).
+More details will be supplied regarding your assigned community partners and teammates at the end of Week 7.